fredericaltorres/fAI/README.md

 # fAI
-AI Experimentation With Different Providers
+* AI Experimentation With Different Providers in C#